Mahtab-Jeyhani/Face-Recognition/README.md

 # Face-Recognition-with-OpenCV

 - This is a simple Face Recognition project using Python OpenCV.
-- We use the Local Binary Pattern Histogram (LBPH) Algorithm for training and recognizing the different faces.
+- I use the Local Binary Pattern Histogram (LBPH) Algorithm for training and recognizing the different faces.
 LBPH algorithm creates More about the LBPH algorithm at https://towardsdatascience.com/face-recognition-how-lbph-works-90ec258c3d6b

 ### About the Project

-We use the OpenCV library's pre-trained models to perform the task of Face Recognition using the LBPH algorithm.
+I use the OpenCV library's pre-trained models to perform the task of Face Recognition using the LBPH algorithm.
 OpenCV offers several for the task of object Detection.
-We use the Frontal-Face Haar Cascade to detect a "face" in the frame.
+I use the Frontal-Face Haar Cascade to detect a "face" in the frame.
 Once a face is detected it has a bounded box to find its location, and the face is extracted, leaving aside the other non-important details in the frame.
 The LBPH algotihm is then run on the extracted face.

 ### Requirements